josephh/cheats/mongo-docker.md

-1. start up image and set password etc `docker run --name mongodb -d -v /Users/jjobbings/mongo-data:/data/db -p 27017:27017 mongo`
+1. start up mongo container `docker run --name mongodb -d -v /Users/jjobbings/mongo-data:/data/db -p 27017:27017 mongo`
 1. connect to docker mongo container > `docker exec -it mongodb bash`
 1. connect to mongo without access control from within the docker mongo container  > `mongosh --port 27017` (outputs:  The server generated these startup warnings when booting: "Access control is not enabled for the database.
 Read and write access to data and configuration is unrestricted")
 1. Create admin user: switch to admin database `use admin` and create a power user,